PIN fraud: what do you need to know?

 Neither the Lending Code nor the Consumer Credit Act is specific about the period of time during which complaints must be resolved in full.

-In fact, FICO told us, where signatures are used to verify transactions it can be much easier for criminals that find a card to use it without the cardholder's knowledge.
+Or that more traditional card technology is any safer, the FICO told us that where signatures are used to verify transactions it can be much easier for criminals that find a card to use it without the cardholder's knowledge.